 What is Network Economics?

-To quickly bring the 5G network into reality, mobile network operators will need to devise mechanisms to improve the capital intensity at which they operate.
-The long-term goal of Future Networks programme is to boost population coverage of high-speed broadband while optimising capital intensity* (e.g. <15%) by unlocking additional value from networks in a cost efficient manner.
+To quickly bring the 5G network into reality, mobile network operators can devise mechanisms to improve the capital intensity at which they operate.
+The long-term goal of Future Networks programme is to boost population coverage of high-speed broadband while optimising capital intensity* (e.g. <15%) by unlocking additional value from networks in a cost-efficient manner.

-Over the last 12 months, the Future Networks programme has developed a Network Economic Model which first baselines existing network topology, and then iteratively overlays and profiles new disruptive technologies or network management strategies that can deliver efficiencies or new revenues.
-The modelling is then ratified via operator review to evaluate their potential impact, and the goal is to showcase the “best of the best”, and identify collaborative actions to support operators.
+The Future Networks programme has developed a Network Economic Model which first baselines existing network topology, and then iteratively overlays and profiles new disruptive technologies or network management strategies that can deliver efficiencies or new revenues.
+Modelling is ratified via an operator review to evaluate the potential impact.

-Ultimately, the economics will drive the deployment of MNO (Mobile Network Operator) networks and services in the future and the case studies we cover later are a reflection of the emerging picture.
-To date we have considered Infrastructure Sharing (present day applications i.e. active and passive), 2G/3G rationalisation and innovation in Radio and Wireless Network Transport.
+Ultimately, the economics will drive the deployment of MNO (Mobile Network Operator) networks and services in the future, and the case studies we cover are a reflection of the emerging picture.
+To date, we have considered Infrastructure Sharing (present-day applications, i.e. active and passive), 2G/3G rationalisation and innovation in Radio and Wireless Network Transport.

-*Capital Intensity defined as the CAPEX divided by the revenue
+*Capital Intensity defined as the CAPEX plus OPEX divided by the revenue